Basharat8763/Agentic-RAG-Powered-Research-Assistant-for-Academia/README.md

 ---

-## Academic Context
+# Academic Context

-This system was developed as a **Final Year B.Tech thesis project** in Computer Science and Engineering.
-The work demonstrates practical implementation of:
+This system was developed as a **Final Year B.Tech Thesis Project** in **Computer Science and Engineering**.

+The project demonstrates practical implementation of:

 - Retrieval-Augmented Generation
 - Agent-based orchestration